xMedox/NeonEngine/README.md

 - The camera bases have their own files now
 - Moved the light classes to the new lighting package
 - Changed the shader extensions from fs to frag and from vs to vert
+- Improved the radius calculation for the models

 ## Features needed for 1.0.0: